CosmicReplicator/AeonLoop/tests/GRB.md

 ---
 layout: papers
-title: "A New Approach in GRB Physics and Cosmic Resets"
+title: 'A New Approach in GRB Physics and Cosmic Resets'
 mathjax: true
 ---